MichaelJEvan/GForce_2/README.md

 Installer file M1 Mac: GForce_2_M1Mac.dmg

-Installer file Windows 7 thru 10, possibly Windows 11: GForce_2_Windows_Installer.exe
+Installer file Windows 7 thru 10, Windows 11 has not been tested yet: GForce_2_Windows_Installer.exe

 NOTE: Compiling and conversion instructions below are for programmers only that wish to tinker.
 You don't need to do any of that to install.